threefoldtecharchive/rivine/research/eosio/eosio.md

 Even a sentiment of calling the entire EOS ecosystem a Scam.

 Block.one, the company behind eos managed to raise a huge amount during their ICO.
-Yet they fail to deliver on some promises like withdrawing the announced decentralized facebook project.
+Yet they fail to deliver on some promises like the announced decentralized facebook project which they withdrew and should have served as a proof of the power of dapps on top of eosio.

 ## Questions